 - <Measurement> Plot: Displays the Cumulative <Measurement> Plot graph, where <measurement> corresponds with the value specified in the Measurement Nametext box on the Data Formatdialog box for the analysis.
 In the above image, the link is labeled Failures Plot. - MTB<Measurement> Plot: Displays the MTB<Measurement> Trend graph, where <measurement> corresponds with the first letter of the value specified in the Measurement Name text box on the Data Format dialog box for the analysis.
-In the above image, the link is labeled MTBF Plot. - <Measurement> Rate Plot: Displays the <Measurement> Rate Trend graph, where <measurement> corresponds with the value specified in the Measurement Name text box on the Data Format dialog box for the analysis.
+In the above image, the link is labeled MTBF Plot. - <Measurement> Rate Plot: Displays the Rate Trend graph, where <a href="Measurement Name text box on the Data Format dialog box for the analysis.
 In the above image, the link is labeled Failures Rate Plot.